silverhammermba/superuser/extras/glossary.markdown

   Internet protocol.
 Most commonly 4 bytes long, though newer addresses have 16 bytes.

+Key
+: For ciphers, the piece of data used to encrypt/decrypt the plaintext.

 Layer
 : A protocol that allows for transmission of arbitrary data.

+Malware
+: Malicious software that does something bad to your computer

 Monitor
 : The screen of a computer, which displays images using pixels.